 Apologize as soon as you can

 It seems easier to ignore the issue, but doing so will only make the situation worst.
-Don’t sweep your mistakes under the proverbial rug.
-Face it head on with an apology.
-Apologize as soon as you realize your mistake.
-Acknowledge your fault and immediately say you’re sorry.
+Don’t sweep your mistakes under the rug.
+Face it head on and apologize.

 Show your sincerity

-Keep in mind that a simple “sorry” won’t be enough to fix the situation.
+Keep in mind that a simple “sorry” won’t fix the situation.
 Your apology needs to be genuine and sincere.
 Show that you understand your mistake and that you’re to own up to it.
 Don’t be defensive or shift the blame on anything else.
-Always own up to you did (or didn’t do) and avoid a “non apology.”
+Always own up to you did and avoid a “non apology.”

 Don’t dwell on your mistakes

-With that said, the best way to move forward from a bad situation is to shake it off.
+That said, the best way to move forward from a bad situation is to shake it off.
 Don’t assume that others think the worst of you because of a simple oversight.
 You’ll be surprised to learn how understanding other people are.
-In fact, studies quoted by About Money show that slight mistakes might even increase your likability.
+Slight mistakes might even increase your likability.
 There’s no need to worry as long as you’re sincere and you work hard to correct your mistakes.

 Show a bit of humor